mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ## Can I avoid the socat hack?

 Proxying IPv6 through `socat` worked, but it's kind of ugly and convoluted.
-Was there a cleaner way?
+Is there a cleaner way?

 It seemed like Syncthing natively supported IPv6, so I tried telling it to listen on the Fly.io server's IPv6 interface loopback interface, `::1`: